Kunlun-Zhu/Awesome-Agents-Research/README.md

 ## Introduction

-Large Language Models (LLMs) and agents have the potential to transform various applications by enhancing accuracy, efficiency, and automation in problem-solving.
-This repository contains a curated list of resources related to LLMs, agent planning, memory, multi-agent prompting, mimicking, and evaluation benchmarks.
+LLM augmented autonomous agents have the potential to transform various applications by enhancing accuracy, efficiency, and automation in problem-solving.
+This repository contains a curated list of resources related to agent, agent planning, memory, multi-agent prompting, mimicking, and evaluation benchmarks.

 ## CodeBase
 - [Stable-alignment ***](http://github.com/agi-templar/Stable-Alignment)